sfxworks/sfxworks.net/content/posts/harbor-proxy/index.md

 ---
 draft: false
 resources: []
-title: Make harbor your proxy with cri-o
+title: Creating a cluster container registry cache with Harbor and CRI-O
 pubdate: 2020-11-3

 ---